snknitin/CodeChallenge/README.md

 ## Preprocessing

 Attribute with few missing values was removed in the cancer dataset and imputed with the median in the housing data.
-I used pandas for data preprocessing
+I used pandas for data preprocessing.
+Details are clearer in the iPython Notebooks

 ## Visualization